 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Foundation's investments within the pooled funds are subject to currency risk.
+The Foundation's investments are subject to currency risk.

-The market value of securities denominated in foreign currencies within the pooled funds at March 31, 2022 was \$1,510,417 (2021 - \$1,522,019).
+The market value of securities denominated in foreign currencies at March 31, 2025 was \$1,783,592 (2024 - \$1,469,348).